 AMX SVSI video management products manage all the SVSI devices within the distributed media system and create a complete digital media distribution solution from each source to every display.
 The flexible user interface includes access from your desktop/laptop, Apple iPad, Apple iPhone or Android device.

 AMX SVSI IP-based products are unique in that they include a variety of ways to ensure optimal video and audio is delivered over any network segment or link – whether a managed local-area network, fiber uplink, or low bit-rate internet connection.
 These networked AV products can be deployed on an existing enterprise network or private network to offload traffic.
-The SVSI product family offers multiple options to control video and audio routing and end-point device control via IR, serial, switch closure, or TCP/IP.
+Our product offering includes multiple options to control video and audio routing and end-point device control via IR, serial, switch closure, or TCP/IP.